- Only a Druva Cloud administrator can set up Single Sign-on.

 - Go to Apps page and select SAML apps.

-- Click + icon to create a new app.
+- Click the + icon to create a new app.

 - On the new popup window, select SETUP MY OWN CUSTOM APP.